romyilano/Guardian-Newspaper-App/README.md

 # GUARDIAN NEWSPAPER NETWORKING SAMPLE

-## This Branch

-This is a quick and dirty set up with a view controller showing the latest key story

 ## About
 This is a quick and dirty
 Using Mashery's API to make a quick and simple